apache/cordova-plugin-file/doc/index.md

 ## iOS Quirks

+- `cordova.file.applicationStorageDirectory` is read-only; attempting to store files within the root directory will fail.
+Use one of the other `cordova.file.*` properties defined for iOS (only `applicationDirectory` and `applicationStorageDirectory` are read-only).
 - `FileReader.readAsText(blob, encoding)`
   - The `encoding` parameter is not supported, and UTF-8 encoding is always in effect.